CHRISTMAS EDITION DECEMBER 2018

-As we reflect back on last year I have been amazed on what we have achieved.
+As we reflect back on last year I have been amazed at what we have achieved.
 As for me, it was another year of establishing strong business relationships to secure the stable foundations for the NEW direction of The FIRM.

-In our long term business plan, created 18 years ago, we continue to maintain our 'Standard of Excellence' with you as we journey through life together.
+In our long-term business plan, created 18 years ago, we continue to maintain our 'Standard of Excellence' with you as we journey through life together.
 Thank you for sharing :)